mcc-us/ea/_questions/q10-qual-4-dependency2.md

 A. Bruno must be a full-time student in order to be claimed as a dependent
 B. Bruno cannot be claimed by anyone because he is a legal adult
 C. No, because cousins are not considered "family members" for the purpose of this rule.
-D. Bruno would meet the tests to be Matthew's Qualifying Relative **correct**
+D. Bruno would meet the tests to be Matthew's Qualifying Relative.

 Correct Answer Explanation for D: